 According to Ahrefs.com, “affiliate marketing” has a keyword difficulty score of 71 out of 100, which means it’s VERY competitive.
 A lot of pages rank for it (2.5 million) and sees about 76,000 searches a month.

 What I’m Starting With

-I studied SEO for over 10 years and been hired by companies to improve their rankings.
-I own two websites that rank for highly competitive keywords and I created an SEO video course for bloggers.
+I’ve studied and practiced SEO for over 10 years.
+I own two websites that rank for highly competitive keywords and created an SEO video course for bloggers.
 And I also know how to make a website lightning fast, which is now extremely crucial for SEO (according to Google).

 - A free SSL Certificate.
 Google has made it clear that they reward sites that are protected by an SSL cert.
 All that means is you use HTTPS instead of just HTTP.

 - The WPEngine servers are super fast!
 They even have a built-in page speed analyzer that lets me know ways I can improve the speed.
 And speed is VERY important for SEO.
 Not just for Google, but for users on mobile devices.